All elections have been postponed.

 - 2017: The 2017 Norfolk County Council local election, as the Green Party candidate for the Costessey

-- 2015: The 2015 General Election, as the Green Party candidate for the Member of Parliament for South Norfolk
+- 2015: The 2015 General Election, as the Green Party candidate for the South Norfolk

 That's all we know!
 Will you help us find more about this candidate?